 Patrick Greenough.
 Pronounced Green-oh.
 Patrick has a BA in Psychology, a BA in Sociology, and an MBA from the University of New Mexico.
 He also has a Project Management Certificate from UCLA Extension.
 He has lectured in Internet Marketing at the David Nazarian College of Business and Economics at California State University, Northridge.
 He is the author of, Student to Founder: Secrets to creating a student organization in college and starting a business after graduation.
 He has been interviewed on Good Day New Mexico, and in Albuquerque The Magazine.
-Patrick is a frequent speaker and panelist at universities and events where he shares his insights on leadership, technology, and marketing.
+Patrick is a frequent speaker and panelist at universities and events where he shares his insights on leadership, technology, business, and marketing.

-In June 2013, Patrick left UCLA and begin drafting an outline for his first book, Student to Founder and by August 2013, Patrick began writing the first draft.
+In June 2013, Patrick left UCLA and begin drafting the outline of his first book, Student to Founder and by August 2013, Patrick began writing the first draft.
 That July, he was elected VP Marketing for the National Human Resources Association (NHRA).
 He’d been a marketing consultant for the organization for the previous two years so the promotion was a logical one.
 During his tenure with the NHRA, Patrick created better communications alignment with the marketing chairs of each of the various affiliates around the country.
 This process improved strategy implementation, community growth, and market exposure.
 That year, he also managed a website redesign committee for the NHRA where he interviewed and hired the right firm for the role.

 In September 2013, Patrick completed his work with Chapman University’s eVillage.
-In December 2013, Patrick finished his first draft of Student to Founder.
+In December 2013, Patrick finished the first draft of Student to Founder.
 By February 2014, Patrick was speaking at more universities.
 This time, California State University Dominguez Hills, California State University Northridge, and his Alma Mater the University of New Mexico.